takugian/quick-tutorials-with-aws/README.md

 - [cloudwatchalarmsecsclusterautoscaling] - CloudWatch Alarms for an ECS auto scaling
 - [cloudwatchalarmselasticache] - CloudWatch Alarms for an ElastiCache
 - [cloudwatchalarmslambda] - CloudWatch Alarms for a Lambda function
-- [cloudwatchalarmsloadbalancer] - CloudWatch Alarms for a Load Balancer
+- [cloudwatchalarmsnetworkloadbalancer] - CloudWatch Alarms for a Network Load Balancer
 - [cloudwatchalarmsrds] - CloudWatch Alarms for a RDS instance
 - [cloudwatchalarmss3] - CloudWatch Alarms for a S3 bucket
 - [cloudwatchalarmssns] - CloudWatch Alarms for a SNS topic